Analysing Results

 For a DL_MESO_DPD simulation with an applied linear shear flow, the shear stress can be calculated from the pressure tensor, which can be obtained either from the CORREL file or at the end of the OUTPUT file (combining together the potential, dissipative, random and kinetic contributions).

 TIP:While the pressure tensor in the OUTPUT file is easiest to read as it provides averaged values and fluctuations (to estimate statistical errors), it is only likely to be representative if the system has reached a steady state before DL_MESO_DPD starts sampling the tensor (i.e. after equilibration).
-The CORREL file enables the range of values to be selected to omit those during equilibration and the establishment of shear flow.
+If necessary, you can find more representative averages by selecting values known to correspond to a steady state in the CORREL file.

 To verify the correct velocity gradient has been achieved and is constant, a time-averaged velocity profile can be obtained from the DL_MESO_DPD HISTORY file using either: